Cypriot Women's Super Cup

 The Cypriot Women's Super Cup is the women's football super cup competition in Cyprus.
 It is played between the winner of the Cypriot Women's Cup and the Cypriot First Division champion.
+If a team wins the double (the Championship and the Cup in the same season), then this team plays the runners-up of the Cypriot Women's Cup.